ljeanner/azure-ipaas-workshop/docs/workshop.md

   - Alexandre Dejacques
   - Iheb Khemissi
   - Louis-Guillaume Morand
+  - Julien Strebler

 contacts: # Required.
 Must match the number of authors
   - "guillaume.david@cellenza.com"
   - "alexandre.dejacques@cellenza.com"
   - "@ikhemissi"
   - "@lgmorand"
+  - "@justrebl"
 duration_minutes: 180
 tags: azure, ipaas, functions, logic apps, apim, service bus, event grid, entra, cosmosdb, codespace, devcontainer
 navigation_levels: 3
 ---

 # Introduction

 Welcome to this Azure iPaaS Workshop.
 You'll be experimenting with multiple integration services to build an event-driven data processing application.

-You should ideally have a basic understanding of Azure, but if not then do not worry, you will be guided through the whole process.
+You should ideally have a basic understanding of Azure, but if not, do not worry, you will be guided through the whole process.

-During this workshop you will have the instructions to complete each steps.
-The solutions are placed under the 'Toggle solution' panel.
+During this workshop you will have the instructions to complete each step.
+The solutions are placed under the 'Toggle solution' panels.

 <div class="task" data-title="Task">